geek111/tab/mytabs/README.md

 To install for development, load the directory as a temporary add-on in Firefox.

-See LICENSE for the current project license.
+This project is licensed under the GNU General Public License v3.0 or later.
+See LICENSE for details.